+We test for all of the following Inherited Disease.
+Results of these tests are noted in each dogs profile.
 These tests identify dogs that are carriers for inherited diseases to enhance breed improvement programs.
 Effected can be successfully bred to non-carriers of any inherited diseases.
 Offspring may be carriers but will not develop the disease.
 It is important to us to do all genetic clearances.

 Cystinuria is an inherited autosomal recessive disorder and is characterized by the formation of cystine stones in the kidney, ureter, and bladder.

-Dogs clinically affected by Exercise Induced Collapse (EIC) will often begin to exhibit leg weakness followed by a complete collapse after just 5 to 15 minutes of strenuous activity.
+Exercise Induced Collapse Dogs clinically affected by (EIC) will often begin to exhibit leg weakness followed by a complete collapse after just 5 to 15 minutes of strenuous activity.

 Hyperuricosuria, or elevated uric acid level in the urine, is inherited as an autosomal recessive disorder and is characterized by the formation of bladder stones and occasional kidney stones.